 One of the most important aspects when considering wetsuit warmth is the thickness of the neoprene.
 Wetsuit thickness is measured in millimeters, represented with two numbers separated by a slash.
 The first number represents the thickness of the neoprene in the torso area and the second number represents the thickness of the neoprene in the extremities.
-The thicker neoprene (the first number) is used for your torso in order to increase your core body heat.
+The thicker neoprene (the first number) is used for your torso in order to maintain your core body heat.
+Your core heat is extremely important to maintain in order to prevent hypothermia.
 The thinner neoprene (the second number) is used for your extremities.
 The thicker the neoprene, the more warmth but less flexibility; thus the thicker neoprene is placed where you need less flexibility (your core) and the thinner neoprene is used where your body is constantly in motion (arms and legs).

 Shop wetsuits by thickness: 1mm

 Fit is a very important aspect to consider when buying a wetsuit.
 If your wetsuit does not fit properly it will not be able to keep you warm or allow you the mobility you need for your sport.
 Consulting brand-specific size charts for wetsuits is the best way to start finding the correct wetsuit fit.
 A wetsuit should fit like a second skin with no sagging in the back or excessive bunching in the arms or legs.
 It should fit tight in order to keep only a thin layer of water between your body and your suit.
 If your suit is loose an abundance of water will flush through and is then ineffective at keeping you warm.
 A wetsuit should fit snugly around your neck (many people wear a rashguard